amahi/android/README.md

-# Amahi Anywhere
+# Amahi Android App

-This repository contains the source code for the Amahi Android app.
+This repository contains the source code for the Amahi Anywhere Android app.

-## Building
+## Building the app

 You will need JDK 1.6, Android SDK 22 and Gradle 1.11 installed.